Desk with calculator, filing cabinets and bookkeeping notebook

 What is bookkeeping?

-Bookkeeping is the process of systematically recording all of a business’s financial transactions: revenue, expenses, purchases, sales, and bank transactions.
-It is the foundation of business accounting and a legal requirement in Quebec.
+Bookkeeping is the process of systematically recording all of a company's financial transactions: income, expenses, purchases, sales, and bank movements.
+This is the basis of business accounting and a legal requirement in Quebec.

 How much does bookkeeping cost for an SME in Quebec?

-In 2026, the cost of bookkeeping ranges from $200 to $800 per month for a small business, depending on transaction volume and complexity.
-The hourly rate for a qualified professional ranges from $100 to $150.
+In 2026, the cost of bookkeeping ranges from $200 to $800 per month for an SME, depending on transaction volume and complexity.
+The hourly rate is between $100 and $150 for a qualified professional.

-Quebec businesses are required to maintain three ledgers: the journal (chronological transactions), the general ledger (transactions by account), and the inventory ledger (annual balance sheet of assets and liabilities).
+Québec businesses must keep three registers: the journal (chronological transactions), the general ledger (transactions by account) and the inventory book (annual balance sheet of assets and liabilities).

-In Quebec, accounting records and supporting documents must be retained for at least six years after the end of the relevant tax year, whether in paper or digital format.
+In Quebec, accounting records and supporting documents must be kept for at least 6 years after the end of the taxation year in question, whether in paper or digital format.

-What is the best accounting software for a small business?
+What is the best bookkeeping software for an SMB?

-The best software depends on your needs.
+The best software depends on your profile.
 QuickBooks is the most popular in Canada.
-Sage 50 and Acomba are the preferred choices among established small and medium-sized businesses in Quebec.
+Sage 50 and Acomba are favoured by established Quebec SMEs.
 Wave is a free option for small businesses.

 What is the difference between bookkeeping and accounting?

-Bookkeeping involves recording transactions.
-Accounting goes a step further: it analyzes, interprets, and reports financial data to aid in decision-making.
-A bookkeeper records transactions; an accountant analyzes them and provides advice.
+Bookkeeping is the process of recording transactions.
+Accounting goes further: it analyzes, interprets, and reports financial data to help with decision-making.
+A bookkeeper registers, an accountant analyzes and advises.

 Can I do my own bookkeeping?

-Yes, especially if your business has a low transaction volume (fewer than 50 per month).
+Yes, especially if your business has a low volume of transactions (less than 50 per month).
 Accounting software and basic training are sufficient.
-Once you exceed 100 monthly transactions, outsourcing becomes more cost-effective in terms of time and accuracy.
+Beyond 100 monthly transactions, outsourcing becomes more cost-effective in terms of time and accuracy.

-Does a self-employed person have to keep accounting records?
+Does a self-employed person have to keep books of account?

-Yes, it is a legal requirement.
-Even self-employed individuals must keep records of their income and expenses, retain supporting documents for six years, and be able to provide them to Revenu Québec upon request.
+Yes, it is a legal obligation.
+Even a self-employed worker must record his income and expenses, keep his supporting documents for 6 years and be able to present them to Revenu Québec upon request.

-When should I hire a professional to handle my bookkeeping?
+When should I hire a professional for my bookkeeping?

-As soon as your business exceeds 100 monthly transactions, handles employee payroll, operates in a regulated industry, or you don’t have enough time to keep your records up to date, Bankeo can help you find the right professional.
+As soon as your company exceeds 100 monthly transactions, handles employee payroll, operates in a regulated industry, or you don't have the time to keep your records up to date.
+Bankeo can help you find the right professional.

-The most common mistakes are: mixing personal and business finances, delaying the entry of transactions, neglecting bank reconciliation, losing receipts, and misclassifying expenses.
+The most common mistakes are: mixing personal and business finances, delaying transaction entry, neglecting bank reconciliation, losing receipts, and misclassifying expenses between categories.

 Sources